 604-827-2090 | email@example.com

 Tammy is a member of the ALDP Planning Team as well as a facilitator.
 Following an MA in Sociology at UBC, she has worked in many roles over the last 20 years.
-Currently working in the Office of the VP Finance & Operations, Tammy is responsible for the full spectrum of strategic office matters, especially fostering strong partnerships and working collaboratively with senior members of the Finance & Operations team, and other senior members across UBC.
+Currently working in UBC Extended Learning, Tammy is responsible for the full spectrum of strategic matters, especially fostering strong partnerships and working collaboratively with senior members of the UBC Extended Learning team, and other senior members across UBC.

 She also leads special projects for the office, including issue identification, analysis, development and implementation, and related communications.
 She has always shared a passion for academic leadership development.